danielterra/SuperNOVA/README.md

 ### Objective

-SuperNOVA aims to reinvent how people create, organize, and automate knowledge.
-Inspired by Excel's simplicity, it goes further: allowing anyone to build complete systems, explore and visualize data, find answers through intelligent queries, and orchestrate automated workflows — all without relying on servers or technical expertise.
+SuperNOVA aims to reinvent how people create and organize knowledge by making their data reactive, connected, structured, and truly their own.
+Inspired by Excel's simplicity, it goes further: allowing anyone to build complete systems with strong data relationships organized around a common, extensible ontology.

+This shared semantic foundation serves two crucial purposes: it enables true interoperability — data created in one SuperNOVA instance can be understood and used by any other — and it provides a simple abstraction layer that both humans and AI can work with naturally.
+Instead of AI generating code from requirements, it collaborates directly with you by modeling entities, relationships, and automations in the same structured way you do.

+You can explore and visualize your data to find answers efficiently, and orchestrate automated workflows that respond to every change — all running locally on your machine, with complete ownership and control, without servers or technical expertise.

 ---